 In an increasingly connected and mobile world, being open is the key to success.
-Samsung breaks down the reasons why, and offers up insights on how businesses can leverage the Next Mobile Economy.Jul 02.
+Nick Dawson breaks down the reasons why, and offers up insights on how businesses can leverage the Next Mobile Economy.Jul 02.
 2018

 In fact, the Fourth Industrial Revolution – which we’re experiencing right now, is marked by the integration and combination of these technologies.
 Despite this evolutionary shift that shows no sign of slowing down, many are still woefully unprepared to step up to what we call the Next Mobile Economy .

 We are now at a tipping point that could make or break your business.
 New technologies and new ways of using them will disrupt and transform businesses more than ever before, and at an unprecedented speed.
 What once provided a competitive edge is now critical across all sectors.

 Businesses that see the Next Mobile Economy as an opportunity instead of a challenge, who harness these new technologies holistically, are the ones that will thrive – and many have already started.

 42% of the world’s leading business innovators are prioritizing mobile products and capabilities , focusing on big data analytics and integrating new technologies like VR and open systems.
 Which makes the chances of business success or failure in The New Economy boil down to one critical question: Are you open or closed?

 Although closed systems are easy to control, they also tend to be rigid – dictating how you work, and boxing you into a less flexible ecosystem of services.
 They offer little opportunity for custom configuration and differentiation, making them incompatible with the march of technology across AR/VR, IoT, AI and 5G today.